IBM-Cloud/terraform-provider-ibm/website/docs/r/is_ipsec_policy.html.markdown

 	* `name` - The name given to this VPN connection.
 	* `id` -  The unique identifier of a VPN connection.
 	* `href` - The VPN connection's canonical URL.
-* `resource_controller_url` - The URL of the IBM Cloud dashboard that can be used to explore and view details about this instance.

 ## Import